uchicago-dsi/textbook-datascience-1/textbook/_build/03/3/2/Strings.md

-Addition is completely literal; it combines these two strings together without regard for their contents.
+Addition is completely literal – it combines these two strings without regard for their contents.
 It doesn't add a space because these are different words; that's up to the programmer (you) to specify.